Radon: Physical properties

+Emission spectrum of radon-222 (radium emanation), photographed by Ernest Rutherford in 1908.
+Numbers at the side of the spectrum are wavelengths.
+The middle spectrum is of radon-222, while the outer two are of helium (added to calibrate the wavelengths).

 Radon is a colorless, odorless, and tasteless gas and therefore is not detectable by human senses alone.
 At standard temperature and pressure, it forms a monatomic gas with a density of 9.73 kg/m^{3}, about 8 times the density of the Earth's atmosphere at sea level, 1.217 kg/m^{3}.
-It is one of the densest gases at room temperature (a few are denser, e.g. CF_{3}(CF_{2})_{2}CF_{3} and WF_{6}) and is the densest of the noble gases.
-Although colorless at standard temperature and pressure, when cooled below its freezing point of 202 K, it emits a brilliant radioluminescence that turns from yellow to orange-red as the temperature lowers.
-Upon condensation, it glows because of the intense radiation it produces.
-It is sparingly soluble in water, but more soluble than lighter noble gases.
-It is appreciably more soluble in organic liquids than in water.
-Its solubility equation is as follows:
+It is one of the densest gases at room temperature (a few are denser, e.g. link=perfluorobutane|CF3(CF2)2CF3 and link=tungsten hexafluoride|WF6) and is the densest of the noble gases.
+Radon is colorless at standard temperature and pressure.
+When cooled below its boiling point of 211.5 K, concentrated liquid radon emits radioluminescence of varying color; solidified radon emits a blue to yellow to red light when cooled further beyond its freezing point of 202 K. Due to the hazards associated with high concentrations of radon, liquid and solid radon is almost never seen.
+Measurements of the solubility of radon-222 are unusual in that they take advantage of radon's radioactivity to compare the amount in gas and in solution.